 When you take travel games with you on a long car trip you won’t hear, “Are we there yet”?
-Travel games are fun to play, they keep the young ones entertained, and they break the monotony of the constant driving.
+Trivia games are fun to play, they keep the young ones entertained, and they break the monotony of the constant driving.

-The easiest way to take games on a trip with you is to take along the magnetic travel games.
+The easiest way to take games on a trip with you is to take along the magnetic type games.
 If you are the only parent on this car trip, these will help a tremendous amount in keeping the children occupied.
 What a life saver they are.
 There is a magnetic version of most of the popular games.
 They even work great for a long flight.

 For some entertainment without expense, there a few games that are popular with a range of ages.
 The alphabet game is the favorite, everyone in the car can play, even the driver.
 You start with the letter A and the first person that sees the letter in a sign, a building name, a car name, any word that can be seen with that letter in it, that person gets the point.
 You go through all 26 letters in the alphabet and the one with the most wins the game.